 - One thing leads to another – MND Research Opinion update – March 2018

 - Chain reaction – ‘MND caused by Genetics, time and “what”?’

 - “This ain’t no technological breakdown… oh no, this is the road to….” – May 2017

 - My view on the current road to a therapy – Jan 2017 Update

 - My view September 2016

 - Chocolate Biscuits – Does genetics hold the key to MND/ALS?

 Currently there is only one drug available worldwide, Riluzole, which has been proved to slow the disease, and this slowing appears minimal.
 I take it, and did not hesitate in being prescribed it.
 The effectiveness is minor, estimated at 10% extra lifetime compared to relative disease progression.
 Typically this is 2 or 3 months.
 However, there is plenty of evidence that indicate that it may have stronger effects the earlier taken and in certain individuals.
-There has been a newer drug approved in the USA, and you can read about it in my May 2017 Update.
+There has been a newer drug approved, but only in the USA, and you can read about it in my May 2017 Update.
 Yes, nothing new since 2017 worldwide!
 However, it does not appear that it will ever be approved in the UK but this is not a loss in my opinion as the data on the trials was weak.
-In fact just this May (2019), the pharmaceutical involved withdrew its application to market.
-That says it all.
+In fact just this May (2019), the pharmaceutical company involved withdrew its application to market.
+I’ll leave you to decide why?